Jeffrey City, Wyoming: History

 Jeffrey City began in 1931 as "Home on the Range", the 640 acre homestead of a Nebraska couple named the Petersons, who relocated because Mr. Peterson was sick after having been gassed in World War I. Mrs. Beulah Peterson (later Walker) opened two gasoline pumps when the highway came through, and began cooking for those who stopped.
 The post office at Split Rock, 14 mi away, closed in 1943, and Mrs. Peterson took up the task of handling the ranchers' mail.
 She canceled the letters with "Home on the Range".
 She retired her post office cancellation stamp in 1957 when Home on the Range became Jeffrey City.
 Her family members are currently restoring the old Home on the Range post office site.

-Home on the Range became Jeffrey City when those who came to mine uranium sought to honor Dr. C. W. Jeffrey, a wealthy doctor from Rawlins, Wyoming, who initially financed the costs for prospector and businessman Bob Adams to start the Western Nuclear Corporation mining firm and open a uranium mine near the area in 1957, during the Cold War and the height of uranium demand.
+Home on the Range became Jeffrey City when those who came to mine uranium sought to honor C. W. Jeffrey, a wealthy doctor from Rawlins, Wyoming, who initially financed the costs for prospector and businessman Bob Adams to start the Western Nuclear Corporation mining firm and open a uranium mine near the area in 1957, during the Cold War and the height of uranium demand.

 Thousands of people looking for high-paying mining jobs streamed into Jeffrey City, and Western Nuclear designed and financed a company town for the workers and their families.
 At the height of the boom town optimism, a separate high school building was added and an Olympic-sized swimming pool and third gymnasium was built.
 In the late 1970s and early 1980s, the uranium market collapsed and the mine was forced to close.
 As was typical of many boom towns, Jeffrey City was singularly dependent on the local mine, and after it closed there was no reason for residents to remain.
 What was once a thriving local community with shops, schools, library, sheriff, youth hostel, churches, medical clinics and more, became a ghost town as 95% of the residents left the town by 1986.
 Today, few institutions remain: the First (Southern) Baptist Church (which is still doing well thanks to the area ranchers who attend), a restaurant and bar called the Split Rock Café that caters to the few local residents and those passing through on the highway, and Monk King Bird Pottery, a pottery studio.
 The Green Mountain Motel provides perhaps the only lodging along the 122 mi route between Rawlins and Riverton.